 It’s hard to stay motivated and make an effort to take care of yourself and have a good time when you’re emotionally torn up over a breakup or not being able to find someone you connect with.

-But that is usually the most important time to be taking care of yourself.
+But that is usually the most important time to take care of yourself.

 Try to take yourself out on a date.
 No, this doesn’t mean you need to romance yourself but hey, if that’s what floats your boat then more power to you.